 Formerly the executive Chef for Haida Tourism, having done some freelance catering and previously a stint in Vancouver where he became heavily influenced by Japanese cooking under one of his mentors, Nathan Lowey of Dosanko.
 Hence the “Japanese Gomae”.
 He now prefers to cook for friends, family, and for some the islands' Potlatch events.
 A ceremonial feast that was suppressed during colonialism where locals would get together to display wealth & prestige.

 The in-house cooking demonstration under the watchful eye of Zara and Nettles was the perfect reflection of the hospitality of the Haida people and my personal chef for the afternoon was clearly happy to talk about island foods.
 However, it's when the conversation shifted to totem poles that he really lit up.
-Poles are another proud marker of the locals that too was suppressed during the times dark days of colonial religion, politics, and whitewashing.
+Poles are another proud marker of the locals, that was also suppressed during the times dark days of colonial religion, politics, and whitewashing.

 In 1969 local Haida artist Robert Davidson decided to break a nearly 100-year-old gap in the tradition of pole carving on the island and his courage sparked a much-needed reboot of culture.
 Brodie proudly explains there are now 19 poles around Masset and more spread across the archipelago, a symbol of the locals' strength and resilience.